Terror of Mechagodzilla: English version

+Reception

+Critical response

+On American Rotten Tomatoes, approval rating of 43% based on 7 reviews, with a rating average of 6/10."

 Box office

 In Japan, the film sold 980,000 tickets.
-Despite earning positive reviews, it would be the least-attended Godzilla film in Japan and also one of only two Godzilla films to sell less than 1 million tickets.
-This was part of a decline in attendance for monster movies as a whole and Toho put the production of monster movies on hold.
-Toho had no intention of permanently ending the Godzilla series.
-Throughout the remainder of the 1970s, several new Godzilla stories were submitted by various writers and producers.
+Despite earning mixed, though generally positive reviews, it sold poorly; the film was the least-attended Godzilla film in Japan and also one of only two Godzilla films to sell less than 1 million tickets.
+The film's poor performance was part of a wider downturn in ticket sales for monster movies as a genre, and Toho put the production of monster movies on hold.
+However, Toho had no intention of permanently ending the Godzilla series, and intended for the pause to only be a temporary hiatus.
+Throughout the remainder of the 1970s, several treatments for new Godzilla films were proposed by various writers and producers.
 None of these films, however, were ultimately made.
 It was not until 1984 and Godzillas 30th anniversary that Toho would start production on a new Godzilla movie.

 Home media

 The film has been released several times on DVD in the United States.
-The first release, by Simitar Entertainment, was on May 6, 1998 in a fullscreen version under the title The Terror of Godzilla.
+The first release, by Simitar Entertainment, was on May 6, 1998, in a fullscreen version under the title The Terror of Godzilla.
 The second release, by First Classic Media and distributed by Sony Music Entertainment, was on September 17, 2002.
 It was released both individually and as part of the Ultimate Godzilla DVD Collection box set, the latter being released on the same day.

-It was then re-released by Second Classic Media, this time distributed by Genius Entertainment, on November 20, 2007 both individually and as part of the Godzilla Collection box set on April 29, 2008.
+It was then re-released by Second Classic Media, this time distributed by Genius Entertainment, on November 20, 2007, both individually and as part of the Godzilla Collection box set on April 29, 2008.

 In 2019, both the Japanese version and the export English version were included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.